ziutek/mymysql/README.md

     mysql> grant all privileges on test.* to testuser@localhost;
     mysql> set password for testuser@localhost = password("TestPasswd9")

-Make sure that MySQL variable *max_allowed_packet* is greater than 33M (needed to test long packets).
-If not, change it in *my.cnf* file and restart MySQL daemon.
-The default MySQL server addres is *127.0.0.1:3306*.
-You can change it by edit *mymy_test.go* file.
+Make sure that MySQL *max_allowed_packet* variable in *my.cnf is greater than 33M (needed to test long packets) and logging is disabled.
+If logging is enabled test may fail with this message:

+	--- FAIL: mymy.TestSendLongData
+	Error: Received #1210 error from MySQL server: "Incorrect arguments to mysqld_stmt_execute"

+The default MySQL test server address is *127.0.0.1:3306*.
+You may change it in *mymy_test.go* file.

 Next run tests: